ahimanshu13/ahimanshu13.github.io/Favourite/index.md

 - Einstein - His Life and Universe by _Walter Isaacson_

 ### Quotes
-- _"Imagination is more important than knowledge"_ ~Albert Einstein
+- _Imagination is more important than knowledge_ ~ Albert Einstein
+- _The difference between the impossible and the possible is merely a measure of man’s determination_ ~ Captain James Thain